 Another finding included that the STAI Y-2 showed greater overall accuracy when excluding SCID-based diagnoses of PTSD and OCD from the group of anxiety disorders.
-When comparing at the optimal cut-point of ≥51 for both ROC analyses (Table 5, Table 6), sensitivity (true positive rate) and NPV increased while specificity (true negative rate) and PPV decreased.
+When comparing at the optimal cut-point of ≥51 for both ROC analyses (Table 5), sensitivity (true positive rate) and NPV increased while specificity (true negative rate) and PPV decreased.
 The change in predictive values when using the SCID-5-RV classification of an anxiety disorder highlights that the false negative rate decreased at the expense of an increase in the false positive rate.
 However, it is important to note that the AUC determined from the ROC curve increased from 0.70 to 0.74, respectively (Figure 1d, Figure 1c).
-Development of the DSM-5 was guided by descriptions of important differences in symptoms between PTSD, OCD, and more typical anxiety disorders (e.g. GAD, PD, and phobias): for example, patients with PTSD display a range of symptoms including dysphoria/anhedonia, aggressive/substance abusing behavior, guilt, and dissociative responses (31, 32), and patients with OCD have more ruminations and compulsions than worrying and somatic anxiety (33). it is logical.
+Development of the DSM-5 was guided by descriptions of important differences in symptoms between PTSD, OCD, and more typical anxiety disorders (e.g. GAD, PD, and phobias): for example, patients with PTSD display a range of symptoms including numbing and avoidance, re-experiencing symptoms, guilt, and dissociative responses (31, 32), and patients with OCD have more ruminations and compulsions than worrying and somatic anxiety (33).
 It makes intuitive sense that the removal of these diagnoses from anxiety disorder categorization would result in a more homogenous sample.
-Our findings compliment the decision of the American Psychiatric Association to define and classify PTSD and OCD as separate mental health disorder modules from anxiety disorders in the DSM 5.
+Our findings support the decision of the American Psychiatric Association to define and classify PTSD and OCD as separate mental health disorder modules from anxiety disorders in the DSM 5.
 Conversely, ROC curves assessing BSA validity did not present differences in overall accuracy when accounting for the two SCID-based anxiety disorder classifications.

 When considering the observed differences in accuracy between the BSA and STAI Y-2 in our findings, it is worth noting that there are several differences between the two anxiety rating scales.
-The BSA, being designed as a state measure, assesses current symptoms of somatic and/or psychological anxiety (25).
+The BSA assesses current feelings of somatic and/or psychological anxiety (25).
 The STAI Y-2, on the other hand is constructed as a trait measure, is meant to detect more stable, psychological anxiety traits, which are less susceptible to change over time (14).
 Psychological anxiety may be more accurately self-reported than somatic anxiety among this specific population, even though AUD is well-documented as not only a mental health disorder but also a common precursor for numerous somatic symptoms and diseases (34).
 Furthermore, early after admission into an alcohol detoxification program, patients are often in a heightened emotional state.
-Therefore, the BSA may be less accurate due to a general confound of alcohol-induced symptoms at the time of administration, whereas the STAI Y-2 can better gauge symptomatology related anxiety disorders due to its emphasis on anxiety as a consistent trait measure.
+Therefore, the BSA may be less accurate due to a general confound of alcohol-induced symptoms at the time of administration, whereas the STAI Y-2 can better gauge symptomatology related anxiety disorders due to its emphasis on anxiety as a persistent trait measure.
 To test this effect, supplementary ROC analyses on repeated BSA measures administered throughout the inpatient stay were conducted to see if there was an expected increase in overall accuracy.
 This was the expected effect because symptoms of anxiety resulting from alcohol withdrawal tend to alleviate over time, thus resulting in a more homogenous sample.
 Suprisingly, findings showed a slight trend decrease in overall accuracy with respect to AUC (AUC = 0.67 at day 2 and AUC = 0.62 at day 30) (Figure 1a, Figure S4).
 Results of ROC analyses gauging the accuracy of both scales in predicting comorbid (>1) anxiety disorders versus single anxiety disorders demonstrated weak discriminative properties, when including and excluding for PTSD and OCD diagnoses (Figures S5 – S8).